 Please see Partition layout.

 Certificate verification requires the device clock to be running correctly at all times.
 Make sure to either have a reliable clock or use network time synchronization.
+Note that the default setup of systemd will use network time synchronization to maintain the clock in a running system.
+This may take a few minutes to stabilize on system boot so it is possible to have a few connection rejections from the server until this process is complete and the time is correct.
 Please see certificate troubleshooting for more information about the symptoms of this issue.

 If your device does not have an active internet connection, then systemd will be unable to configure the system time as it will be unable to connect to the network time servers.
 In this case you will need to arrange other methods to set a proper system time.
 Many standard Linux features can be used for this.
 If your system includes a real-time clock chip, that will maintain the time across power down situations and the network connectivity needs of systemd will only be relevant on the system boots before the RTC is properly initialized.

 Before the time is set properly, either by systemd or the RTC, the time will default to the Unix Epoch.
 Note that the Mender client connections will be rejected by the server until this situation is resolved.